cotarr/irc-hybrid-client/README.md

 chmod 600 credentials.json
 ```

-### Option 4 - Create example .env file using template:
+### Option 4 - Create example .env file using template

 If you are using an external method to manage environment variables,
 such as running irc-hybrid-client in a container, then
 use the environment variable template as a guide.

 To use environment variables as the configuration, make sure the
 credentials.json file does not exist in the base folder of the repository.

 For configuration using a full settings template: